-Name of Japanese origin for the now scientifically recognized fifth taste sensation which is perceived by the presence of glutamate in food or drinks.
-From a chemical point of view, glutamate is the sodium salt of amino acid Glutamine.
+Designation of Japanese origin for the now scientifically recognized fifth taste sensation that is perceived by the presence of glutamate in food or beverages.
+Chemically speaking, glutamate is the sodium salt of amino acid Glutamine.
 Amino acids are the basic building materials for proteins (Proteins).
-This substance develops flavor enhancing properties in food and plays a special role in the palatability and acceptance of many foods.
-Glutamate (or glutamic acid) is a building block in almost all proteins, meaning it is consumed with just about any food.
+This substance develops taste-enhancing properties in foods and plays a special role in the palatability and acceptance of many foods.
+Glutamate (or glutamic acid) is found in almost all proteins as a building block, which means that it is consumed with almost every meal.
 Vegetable proteins can even contain up to 40% glutamic acid.
-But glutamate must not be allowed to gluten (Gluing white) are confused.
+Glutamate is not allowed gluten (Glue protein) can be confused.

 Right picture (edited): Von NEUROtiker - Own work , CC BY-SA 3.0 , Link

 In living cells, glutamic acid is necessary, among other things, for detoxification processes and as a source of energy.
 It is also the most important neurotransmitter for the transmission of stimuli between nerve cells.
 Only free glutamic acid or its salt works as a flavor enhancer.
 In food condiments such as Maggi or Knorr, the relevant proportion is glutamate.
 Particularly high concentrations of glutamate can be found in meat (especially when raw, such as beef tartar), in human breast milk (22 mg / l), in ripe tomatoes (140 mg / l, four times in tomato paste), in fish, in yeasts, in soy and in cheese (in matured Parmesan cheese even up to 1,200 mg / l).
 Pure glutamic acid tastes sweet and sour and intensifies the taste of salty foods.